 I was one of the early students on the CAM course at Leeds Trinity University, where I studied Marketing, PR, Communications Practice, and Media (CAM is affiliated to the UK’s well-known Chartered Institute of Marketing).
-In 2018 I trained and qualified to become a mentor and assessor of degree-level 4 PR apprentices for the Public Relations and Communications Association.
+In 2018 I trained and qualified to become a mentor and assessor of degree-level PR apprentices for the Public Relations and Communications Association.
 I then spent a year mentoring and assessing apprentices working in television, government, charity and agency roles.
 This was my way of giving back to a sector that taught me a lot and opened the door to many rich experiences.
-It also keeps me on my toes.
-I do this alongside my long-standing consultancy work.
-In 2020, I also completed the top-level Marketing Week Mini-MBA with Prof. Mark Ritson, one of the world’s leading marketing experts.
+It also kept me on my toes.
+I did this alongside my long-standing consultancy work.
+More recently I completed the top-level Marketing Week Mini-MBA taught by Prof. Mark Ritson, one of the world’s leading marketing experts.

-People who keep me honest, sane and amused in the sometimes-barmy marketing world include @markritson, @rorysutherland, @samueljscott, @AdContrarian and @rshotton.
+People who keep me honest, sane and amused in the sometimes-crazy marketing world include @markritson, @rorysutherland, @samueljscott, @AdContrarian and @rshotton.
 Tell me you also like their thinking/writing and we’ll be firm friends.
 On the other hand, showing enthusiasm for the thoughts of Gary Vaynerchuk will result in me looking for the nearest exit.